Health Care Mandate Information

 - DOR's WebFile for Income; or

-- Massachusetts Form M-4868, Application for Automatic Six-Month Extension of Time to File , granting an automatic six-month extension.
+- Massachusetts Form M-4868 , Application for Automatic Six-Month Extension, granting an automatic six-month extension.
 This form is available for those filing Form 1 and Form 1 NR/PY return.

-If the amount of tax due is "0" and 100% of the tax due for the taxable year has been paid through: withholding; timely estimated payments of tax; credits or a refund from the prior tax year applied to the current year's tax liability, taxpayer is no longer required to file Form M-4868 or Form M-8736.
+If the amount of tax due is "0" and 100% of the tax due for the taxable year has been paid through: withholding; timely estimated payments of tax; credits from your current year's Rreturn, or a refund from the prior tax year applied to the current year's tax liability, taxpayer is no longer required to file Form M-4868 or Form M-8736 .
 See TIR 06-21.

 For more information, see Automatic Extensions on the Web.

-An extension is valid only if a taxpayer pays at least 80% of the total tax liability by the original due date.
-80% of the total tax liability is the combination of withholding, estimated payments and payment made with the extension.
+An extension is valid only if a taxpayer pays at least 80% of the total tax liability by the original due date which may include payments through withholding, estimated payments and payments made with the extension.